AdamUllmann/AdamUllmann/README.md

 # `Hey, World!
 Adam here...`
-I am a Software Engineer & full-time undergraduate Computer Science student.
-My "niche" is mostly DSP, simulation, and apps for Windows & Linux.
+I am a Software Engineer & full-time Computer Science student.
+My "niche" is mostly DSP, simulation, and codegen/automation.

 I have worked as an engineering intern at AJA Video Systems and as an Assistant for IT & Programming Instruction at CSU Chico.